gsauthof/utility/README.md

 means packages that were installed by the system installer or as automatic dependencies aren't listed.

-It supports different distributions (Fedora/CentOS/Termux).
+It supports different distributions:
+Fedora, CentOS, RHEL, Termux, Debian and Ubuntu

 Such a package list can be used for: